 Stay at Saruni Mara for 3 nights

 Today you will fly southwest from Samburu to the breathtaking and vast plains of the Masai Mara.
-On arrival you will be met at the airstrip and game driven to Saruni Mara, a luxurious lodge with breathtaking views over the Mara North Conservancy, a private conservancy with limited numbers of other tourists.
-You'll stay here for three nights.
+On arrival you will be met at the airstrip and game driven to Saruni Mara where you will spend the next 3 nights.
+This luxurious lodge offers breathtaking views over the Mara North Conservancy, a private conservancy with limited numbers of other tourists.
 Saruni Mara is a small lodge with individually styled cottages which offer the most wonderful and intimate experience.
 This region is abundant in wildlife so expect to see plenty of plains game and even big cats during your 4x4 game drives over the next few days.

 Days 7 - 11 : Diani Beach, Kenya